batabana/fuenfminuten/README.md

 Very simple website with a contact form that saves data into a MariaDB database.
 Used PHP as it was a requirement of the web hosting service.

-Find the live website running under https://fuenfminuten.eu/ -- currently password-protected to make sure all legal requirements are met before going live.
+Find the live website running under https://fuenfminuten.eu/